abhashpanwar/Modelling-In-Operations-Management/README.md

 ### The paper we are following :
 - Ali Fallah Tehrani and Diane Ahrens, "Improved Forecasting and Purchasing of Fashion Products based on the Use of Big Data Techniques"
 - A.L.D.
 Loureiro "Exploring the use of deep neural networks for sales forecasting in fashion retail"

-# Objective:
-To forecast the sale of a store and optimize it wrt the market demand.
-Since store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality and many more.

-# Goal:
-- Explore the data (handle missing values etc).
-- Analysis per store type and correlational analysis of stores’ activity.
-- To define the actual relationship between variables and their associated demand patterns.
-- Perform Time Series Analysis (MA, ARIMA, SARIMAX),Machine Learning(Lasso Regression and Random Forest)and Deep learning(Feedforward Neural Network with backpropagation) models.